Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Contiguous Setting with Identical Valuations

 We present the offline algorithm in Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents} and the online algorithm in Algorithm~\ref{alg:EF1-online-algorithm-for-arbitrary-many-agents-with-range-assumption}.
 For a contiguous allocation $A$, define $P(A) = (\ell_0, \ldots, \ell_n)$ such that $\ell_0 = 0$ and $P_i(A) = \ell_i$ is the index of the last item in $A_i$.
 Denote the \textit{leximin (lexicographic maximin)} allocation as the allocation that maximizes the lowest valuation among all agents, subject to which it maximizes the second-lowest one, and so on.
-We say that $A$ is \lleximin if $A$ is the leximin allocation with lexicographically smallest $P(A)$ among all leximin allocations.
-In Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents}, we first find a contiguous \lleximin allocation $A$ as the initial allocation and fix an agent $i$ with the minimum valuation in the initial allocation.
+We say that $A$ is leximinmin if $A$ is the leximin allocation with lexicographically minimum $P(A)$.
+In Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents}, we first find a contiguous leximinmin allocation\footnote{For completeness, we show how to use Dynamic Programming to efficiently compute the contiguous leximinmin allocation in Appendix~\ref{apx:dynamic-programming-to-compute-leximin2-allocations}.} $A$ as the initial allocation and fix an agent $i$ with the minimum valuation in $A$.
 Then we iterate from $1$ to $i - 1$ and from $n$ to $i + 1$ separately.
 During each iteration $j$, whenever agent $i$ envies agent $j$ even up to one item, the item in $A_j$ that is closest to $A_i$ is moved to the adjacent block.
-The only difference between Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents} and the algorithm given by \cite{DBLP:journals/geb/BiloCFIMPVZ22} is that Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents} uses the \lleximin allocation as the initial allocation rather than an arbitrary leximin allocation.
-Intuitively, the \lleximin allocations possess the property that each separating point between two adjacent blocks is nondecreasing, which is crucial to prove the upper bound.
-For completeness, we show how to use Dynamic Programming to efficiently compute the contiguous \lleximin allocation in Appendix~\ref{apx:dynamic-programming-to-compute-leximin2-allocations}.
+The only difference between Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents} in this paper and Algorithm 1 in \cite{DBLP:journals/geb/BiloCFIMPVZ22} is that Algorithm~\ref{alg:EF1-offline-algorithm-for-arbitrary-many-agents} uses the leximinmin allocation as the initial allocation rather than an arbitrary leximin allocation.
+Intuitively, choosing the leximinmin allocation guarantees the property that each separating point between two adjacent blocks is nondecreasing (Lemma~\ref{lem:nondecreasing-leximin-allocations}), which is crucial for proving the upper bound.